Skip to main content

 Add items that can’t be found using Library Search

-If you have used Library Search to try to find an item, but it is not in stock or online, then you can choose “add item” and select the Blank Form option.
+If you have used Library Search to try to find an item, but it is not in stock or online, then you can choose “Add item” and “Manual entry”.
 Please add as many details as you can to help us to source and provide the resources you need.

 Add a new edition of a book to a list